scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ---
-title: Data Modeling
+title: Tools
-type: chapter
+type: section
-description: This chapter provides an introduction to the available data modeling tools in Scala 3, including classes, traits, enums, and more.
+description: This chapter provides an introduction to the available domain modeling tools in Scala 3, including classes, traits, enums, and more.
-num: 16
+num: 17
-previous-page: control-structures
+previous-page: domain-modeling-intro
-next-page: data-modeling-2-oop
+next-page: domain-modeling-oop
 ---

-This chapter is the first of three chapters that look at how you can model the world around you with Scala 3.
-The three chapters are:

-- This chapter introduces the tools that are available to you, including classes, traits, enums, and more
-- The next chapter looks at modeling attributes and behaviors in an object-oriented programming (OOP) style
-- The third chapter looks at modeling in a functional programming (FP) style

-## Scala 3 modeling tools

 Scala 3 provides the following tools to help us model the world around us: